srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

           * 08-Visualize a Data Stream in Power BI
             * Starter

-1. Click **VibrationSensor**, and then click **Select Folder**.
+1. Click **VibrationDevice**, and then click **Select Folder**.

-    You should see the Program.cs and VibrationSensor.csproj files listed in the EXPLORER pane.
+    You should see the Program.cs and VibrationDevice.csproj files listed in the EXPLORER pane.

 1. In the **EXPLORER** pane, click **Program.cs**.